Gotland Museum: Kajsartornet

 The Kajsartornet or Kajsarn (the Kajsar Tower) is a part of, and was built at the same time as, the Visby City Wall, making it the oldest tower in the east part of the wall.
 The tower was used as the town's prison from 1681 to 1859.
 As of 2015, it is used as a prison museum under the direction of the Gotland Museum.

 Kattlunds

 The main building on the Kattlunds farm in Grötlingbo is partially medieval.
 The oldest part of the house is from the 13th century.
 The first house was expanded upon during the late 1700s and early 1800s, and it has been preserved in that state.
 The farm is named after the first known owner, Botulf Kattlund a judge from Eke thing.
 In 1922, the farm was bought by Gotlands Fornvänner.
 The acquisition was made possible by a donation from Wilhelmina von Hallwyl.
 Adjacent to the farm is a 12th-century citadel.
 It was still three stories high in the 18th century.
-As archeological examination of it was made in 1950.
+An archeological examination was conducted in 1950.
 As of 2015, the farm is an open-air museum during the summers, hosting markets, jousting tournaments and private events.